Computer and Information Science (CIS)

 CIS 5730 Software Engineering

 Writing a "program" is easy.
 Developing a "software product", however, introduces numerous challenges that make it a much more difficult task.
 This course will look at how professional software engineers address those challenges, by investigating best practices from industry and emerging trends in software engineering research.
 Topics will focus on software maintenance issues, including: test case generation and test suite adequacy; code analysis; verification and model checking; debugging and fault localization; refactoring and regression testing; and software design and quality.
-Prerequisite: Proficiency in Java.
+Prerequisite: CIS 3500 or equivalent.

 Fall